• Developed market bonds broadly rallied in July, as weaker economic data sent signals that central banks may cut interest rates.

-• Government bond yields fell, with US 2- and 10-year Treasury yields declining by 50 bps and 37 bps, respectively.
+• Government bond yields rose, with two- and 10-year US Treasury yields increasing by 53 bps and 50 bps, respectively.

-• Investment-grade corporate bond spreads broadly tightened over the month, amid strong demand ahead of potential rate cuts.
+• Investment-grade credit spreads broadly tightened over the month.

 Monthly performance by market